jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 The first and most vital step in this journey is realizing the wacky idea that we are technological beings.

-This book will provide you with the tools to understand your technological identity, make smarter tool choices, and stop merely surviving Industrial Age obsolescence.
+This book will give you the means to understand your technological identity, make smarter tool choices, and stop merely surviving Industrial Age obsolescence.
 Instead, you can select yourself to flourish in the Internet Age and thereby improve the fortunes of all who will follow us.

 --